Shoulder Pain After Laparoscopic Surgery: Causes and Tips for Relief

 Heat Therapy: Applying a heating pad to the shoulder can soothe the discomfort and relax the muscles.

 Pain Medication: Over-the-counter pain relief, such as ibuprofen or acetaminophen, can help ease the soreness.
+In combination, muscle relaxants such as Flexeril and Robaxin can also be used.
+Additionally, Gabapentin can be very effective in the management of nerve pain.

 Change Your Position: Lying flat or on your side can reduce the pressure on your diaphragm and alleviate the pain.